viewerofall-labs/weather-viewer/theGrove/README.md

 theGrove reads DMS theme variables at runtime — no hardcoded colors.
 It looks correct on any DMS theme out of the box.

-Pairs especially well with [Deep Sage](https://github.com/viewerofall/dms-themes) where the tree renders in natural sage-toned bark and leaf colors via matugen.
+Pairs especially well with [Deep Sage](https://github.com/AvengeMedia/dms-plugin-registry/tree/master/themes/deepsage)where the tree renders in natural sage-toned bark and leaf colors via matugen.

 ---